Railways in Melbourne: First railway

-The trip took 10 minutes, none of the later stations along the line having been built yet.
-On arriving at Station Pier (onto which the tracks extended), it was hailed with gun-salutes by the warships HMS Electra and HMS Fantome.
+The trip took 10 minutes, none of the later stations along the line having been built.
+On arriving at Station Pier (onto which the tracks extended), it was hailed with gun salutes by the warships HMS Electra and HMS Fantome.

 By March 1855, the four engines ordered from the UK were all in service, with trains running every half-hour.
 They were named Melbourne, Sandridge, Victoria, and Yarra (after the Yarra River over which the line crossed).